NovemberFall/LeetCode-NoteBook/docs/set/dna.md

 ![](img/2023-03-23-16-23-03.png)

-- Note: `AACCCCCAAA` is also a sequence, the only thing we need to care is that ** return all the 10-letter-long sequences that occur more than once in a DNA molecule.**
+- Note: `AACCCCCAAA` is also a sequence, the only thing we need to care is that **return all the 10-letter-long sequences that occur more than once in a DNA molecule**.

 ---
 ```java